zahra-abbasi-vault/ML_tools/README.md

 the callbacks checkpoint, tensorboard, reduce_lr are often used by many people.
 However, the callback I coded named "SaveBestAccuracyCallback" is not that common and is a good addition to the training process.

-## infer_one_image.py and infer_images_in_batch.py
-These are two files that contain the code for the inference of one image and a batch of images respectively.

 ## augmentations.py
 This file contains some helpful functions to augment images.
 ### original image